danvuk567/SP500-Stock-Analysis/Python-Sector-Sub_Industry-Performance-Analysis/readme.md

 There are 11 Sectors, 25 Industry Groups, 68 Industries and 127 Sub-Industries that we have pricing data for.

-How may Tickers exist by Sector?
+How many Tickers exist by Sector?
 How many have positive Cumulative % Returns?
 How many have negative Cumulative % Returns?
 Let's calculate the returns and aggregate the results.

          df_ret = calculate_return(df_pricing.copy(), 'Daily')
          df_ret.sort_values(by=['Ticker', 'Date'], inplace=True)